Produce films with your students to support your lessons and to resolve conflicts!

 The let’s be creative in class with photo & video course is addressed to teachers who are interested in extending the range of their teaching techniques & resources and motivating their students to learn, by using the art of cinema in their classes.
 In that way, students will take on some of the responsibility for their own learning and can take personal action to solving problems, resolving conflicts, discussing alternatives, and coming more close to school.

-The let’s be creative in class with photo & video course will help teachers to enhance students’ critical, cultural and creative abilities by using cinema in education activities.
+The let’s be creative in class using photo & video course will help teachers to enhance students’ critical, cultural and creative abilities by using cinema in education activities.
 Students learn and express themselves through verbal, written and physical means.
 Studies have shown that visual clues support the verbal message and provide a focus of attention.
 Education through films & photography also extends young people’s cultural knowledge.
 Moreover, their increased confidence levels and social skills will help them improve their concentration levels and problem-solving skills.

 The course is designed to introduce teachers to the use of the 7th art (langue & language of cinematic art, film genres, professions etc.) in their lessons.
 Teachers participating in the Be creative in class with photo & video course will learn how to use the art of cinema, in order to achieve their objectives working with students who are engaged in the activities, supporting one another, and growing as a learning community.